 Intro

 The study of cognition has a rich history of exploring the role of association in human memory.
 One key finding is that elements of cognitive processing play a critical role in how well an individual retains learned information.
 Throughout the mid-20th century, much research was conducted that investigated this notion, particularly through the use of paired-associate learning (PAL).
-In this paradigm, participants are presented with a pair of items and are asked to make connections between them so that the presentation of one item will in turn trigger the recall of the other.
+In this paradigm, participants are presented with a pair of items and are asked to make connections between them so that the presentation of one item (the cue) will in turn trigger the recall of the other (the target).
 Early studies of this nature focused primarily on the effects of meaning and imagery on recall performance.
 Smythe and Paivio (1968) found that noun imagery played a crucial role in PAL performance; subjects were much more likely to remember word-pairs that were low in meaning similarity if imagery between the two was high.
-Subsequent studies in this area focused on the effects of mediating variables on PAL tasks as well as the effects of imagery and meaningfulness on associative learning (Richardson 1998), with modern studies shifting their focus towards a broad range of applied topics such as how PAL is effected by aging (insert examples) and its effects on second language acquisition (insert more examples).
+Subsequent studies in this area focused on the effects of mediating variables on PAL tasks as well as the effects of imagery and meaningfulness on associative learning (Richardson, 1998), with modern studies shifting their focus towards a broad range of applied topics such as how PAL is effected by aging (Hertzog et al. 2002), its effects on second language acquisition (Chow 2014), and even in evolutionary psychology (Schwartz and Brothers 2013).

-Early PAL studies routinely relied on stimuli generated from word lists that focused extensively on measures of word frequency, concreteness, meaningfulness, and imagery.
-However, these the word pairs in these lists were typically created due to their apparent relatedness or frequency of occurrence in text.
-While this method seems sound on the surface, one finds that this method of selection lacks a decisive method of defining the underlying relationships between the pairs (Buchanan 2010).
-As a result, free association norms have become a common means of indexing of associative strength between word pairs.
-To generate these norms, participants engage in a free association task, in which they are presented with a cue word and are asked to list the first related word that comes to mind.
+Early PAL studies routinely relied on stimuli generated from word lists that focused extensively on measures of word frequency, concreteness, meaningfulness, and imagery (Paivio, 1965).
+However, the word pairs in these lists were typically created due to their apparent relatedness or frequency of occurrence in text.
+While lab self-generation appears face valid, one finds that this method of selection lacks a decisive method of defining the underlying relationships between the pairs (Buchanan 2010).
+Additionally, these variables capture psycholinguistic measurement of an individual concept (i.e. how concrete is cat and word occurrence).
+PAL is, by definition, used on word pairs, which requires examining concept relation in a reliable manner.
+As a result, free association norms have become a common means of indexing associative strength between word pairs (Nelson McEvoy Schreiber reference).
+As we will use several related variables, it is important to first define association as the context based relation between concepts, usually found in text or popular culture (Nelson et al. 2000).
+Such word associations typically arise through their co-occurrence together in language.
+For example, the terms PEANUT and BUTTER have become associated over time through their joint use to depict a particular type of food, though separately, the two concepts share very little in terms of meaning.
+To generate these norms, participants engage in a free association task, in which they are presented with a cue word and are asked to list the first related target word that comes to mind.
 The probability of producing a given response to a particular cue word can then be determined by dividing the number of participants who produced the response in question by the total number of responses generated for that word (Nelson et al. 2000).
 Using this technique, researchers have developed databases of associative word norms that can be used to generate stimuli with a high degree of reliability.
-Many of these databases are now readily available online, with the largest one consisting of over 72,000 associates generated from more than 5,000 cue words (Nelson et al. 2004)
+Many of these databases are now readily available online, with the largest one consisting of over 72,000 associates generated from more than 5,000 cue words (Nelson et al. 2004).